-Topic SA Objective Significance criteria, including any assumptions, uncertainties Options standard ds and thresholds for SA of Site Communities (incl.
-Population) To ensure that the community and social infrastructure needs of all residents and communities are met.
+Topic SA Objective Significance criteria, including any assumptions, uncertainties Options standar ds and thresholds for SA of Site Communities (incl.
+Population) 1.
+To ensure that the community and social infrastructure needs of all residents and communities are met.
 SA Objective 1 relates to the capacity of social and community infrastructure to accommodate communities' sustainable access to the services and facilities they require to meet their needs.
 The SA assumes that any proposal for development can make appropriate and timely provision or contributions for necessary supporting infrastructure, including community facilities and services.
-The nature and significance of the effects against this SA Objective will relate to the distance of the site from existing services/ facilities, including schools (primary and secondary), libraries, GP surgery/medical centres, post offices, community centres and retail provision.
-Evidence Base: The Council's site assessment process will be used to inform - The site option is located within reasonable walking distance (within 800m) of all key services and facilities.
+The nature and significance of the effects against this SA Objective will relate to the distance of the site from existing services/ facilities, including schools (primary and secondary), libraries, GP surgery/medical centres, post 5 ++ The site option is located within reasonable walking distance (within 800m) of all key services and facilities.
 The site option is located within reasonable walking distance (within 800m) of most of the key services and facilities.
 A neutral effect is not considered possible.
-There is an element of uncertainty, most likely until lower level assessments have been carried out through planning applications.
-The site option is located beyond reasonable walking distance (over 800m) of most of the key services and facilities. community The site option is located beyond reasonable walking distance (over 800m) of all key services and facilities.
-Development would support the and enhance community and proposal on the character and identity of a community.
-The nature and significance of the effects against this SA character and identity of a community area experiencing Multiple Deprivation by enabling it to grow sustainably.
+There is an element of uncertainty, most likely until lower level assessments have been carried out offices, community centres and retail provision.
+Evidence Base: The Council's site assessment process will be used to inform the assessment of effects against this SA Objective.
+Reasonable walking distance is informed by the Department for Transport (2007) Manual for Streets (Department for Transport, 2007). - through planning applications.
+The site option is located beyond reasonable walking distance (over 800m) of most of the key services and facilities.
+The site option is located beyond reasonable walking distance (over 800m) of all key services and facilities.
+To maintain and enhance community and settlement SA Objective 2 relates to the impact of a development proposal on the character and identity of a community.
+The nature and significance of the effects against this SA Objective will relate to the magnitude of change.
+For ++ Development would support the character and identity of a community area experiencing Multiple Deprivation by enabling it to grow sustainably.